Confusion In Writing And How To Solve The Problems

 Inconsistencies in style, tone, or point of view can often cause confusion for readers.

-One example is if you switch from a first-person point of view to a third-person point of view within your text.
+One example is if you switch from a first-person to a third-person point of view within your text.

 It can be disorienting for readers and make it difficult for them to understand your main ideas.